bd/twidor/README.md

 Twidor was originally written by researchers studying [Twiddler learning rates and performance](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.4.3606&rep=rep1&type=pdf).
-Their research suggests that learners may achive faster typing speeds on single-handed chording keyboards than two-handed QWERTY keyboards given equal amount of practice.
+Their research suggests that learners may achieve faster typing speeds on single-handed chording keyboards than two-handed QWERTY keyboards given equal amount of practice.
 In article [2] below, Lyons states, "faster typists would reach
 60 WPM, the rate of our expert, after 10,000 phrases (approximately 80 sessions or 27 hours) while the slower typists could achieve 45 WPM."